Job Satisfaction and Employment

 In recent years, there has been increased mobility of human resources, and the employment market and workers' attitudes have also changed.
 However, the turnover rate at Toyota Boshoku is below the industry-wide average due to our pursuit of ease of working, including the enhancement of the workplace environment and systems.

-Since about 80% of company members who leave the company are regular company members, as activities to retain new company members we implement "assignments that take into account the individual's wishes, personal aptitude, and subject major," "post-assignment questionnaires and individual interviews," and "three-way meetings with supervisors and senior company members using a training record chart."
-In addition, to ensure smooth communication with new company members, direct supervisors and senior company members undertake "communication skills training."
+Since about 60% of company members who leave the company are new graduate hires, as activities to retain new company members we implement “assignments that take into account the individual's wishes, personal aptitude, and subject major,” “post-assignment questionnaires and individual interviews,” and “three-way meetings with supervisors and senior company members using a training record chart."
+In addition, to ensure smooth communication with new company members, direct supervisors and senior company members undertake "communication skills training.”
 We believe that this training also has a positive impact on subsequent on-the-job training activities, and helps to maintain the motivation of new company members.

 Treatment of Non-regular Workers